-3. People with DisAbilities:
+3. People with Disabilities:

-The People with DisAbilities Standing Committee is for HEU members who are disabled and working, on long-term disability (LTD) or WorkSafeBC (previously WCB) programs, or who have been on sick leave for a long time.
+The People with Disabilities Standing Committee is for HEU members who are disabled and working, on long-term disability (LTD) or receiving WorkSafeBC benefits, or on an extended medical leave.
+Disabilities can be physical (i.e. sight, hearing, mobility) or invisible (i.e. mental health, addiction or chronic pain).

-Disabilities can be physical (i.e. blindness, deafness, loss of limb activity), invisible (i.e. epilepsy, diabetes, severe allergies, chronic pain), or mental (i.e. learning, psychiatric, intellectual).
-Human Rights laws also define drug and alcohol dependence as disabilities.

-The committee promotes the contributions of workers with disabilities, and works toward breaking down barriers for people with disabilities.
+The committee promotes the contributions of workers with disabilities, advocates for improvements to disability benefits and resources, as well as accessibility.